madjeek-web/micromvc-plus/README.md

 ## FAQ : real questions, real answers

-The section below is a real conversation between a complete beginner and the author of this README.
+The section below is a real conversation between a beginner and Fabien Conéjéro.
-The questions have been corrected for spelling but kept word for word.
-The answers are identical to what was said during that conversation.
-Nothing was reformulated.

 This is the most honest documentation possible.